kashvigarg/echobot/README.md

 # ECHOBOT
 EchoBot is a Telegram bot designed to streamline data collection for research in the field of Large Language Models (LLM), specifically focusing on languages spoken in Southeast Asia.
+Transcribe/Translate various audio/video files belonging to languages spoken in South East Asian region and get respective result in a json format, the data is then included in the public dataset upon user's consent.
 It is an easy to use tool, that comes with extensive documentation and a friendly user interface.

 <p align="center">
   <img src="https://github.com/kashvigarg/echobot/blob/main/files/echobot1.jpg" alt="First Image" style="width:32%; display:inline-block;"/>